Prajwal056/Delay-aware-load-balancing-for-applications-in-fog-computing-environment/README.md

 # Delay-aware-load-balancing-for-applications-in-fog-computing-environment

-## A project made using cloud analyst and ifogsim smulator
+## A project made using cloud analyst and ifogsim simulator